 Note that a small dog was attacked and killed by a cougar on EEOR in October 2019.
 So be aware of your surroundings, especially if you’re hiking at non-peak times.

 If you’re looking for an easy, scenic family-friendly hike you don’t even need to leave Canmore.
 Look for over 20 km of well-marked trails that wind through the woods, meander along the Bow River and take you over bridges.
 Many sections offer truly lovely mountain views.

 Sometimes there’s a well-placed bench and even a bit of wildlife like the elk I saw enjoying a drink from the Bow River.

 High Rockies Trail hike

 The 80 km High Rockies Trail is part of the Great Trail, also known as the Trans-Canada Trail.
-This part of the Great Trail is the westernmost section in Alberta.
+This part of the Trans-Canada Trail is the westernmost section in Alberta.
 It’s a multi-use trail meant to be shared with mountain bikers and even horseback riders.

 There are numerous access points along the Smith Dorrien Road to get to the High Rockies Trail.
 The closest one to Canmore is the Goat Creek Trailhead and parking lot, 5.6 km up from the Canmore Nordic Centre along Highway 742 (a dirt road).